• Skip to primary navigation

 To build a Natural Bird Sound Generator Circuit using Transistors follow the below steps:

-• Join Q1 emitter to positive of C1, C2, R1 and one side of 8 ohm speaker.
+• After that, join Q1 emitter to positive of C1, C2, R1 and one side of 8 ohm speaker.

-• Join Q2 collector to other side of 8 ohm speaker and one side of C3.
+• Now, Q2 collector to go other side of 8 ohm speaker and one side of C3.

-• Join 9V battery positive to switch and battery negative to C1 negative.
+• Also, join Q2 emitter to one side of switch and negative of C1 and then connect 9V battery positive to switch and battery negative to C1 negative.

 Conclusion: